Skip to main content

 • Yawning.

 Addiction: this is an excessive craving for the opioids.
 There is uncontrollable and compulsive use of the medicine.
 People who are addicted still have cravings for the opioids even after they have reduced them slowly so that they are no longer dependent.
 Some people are more likely to develop addiction than others and seem to be particularly sensitive to the cravings.
-It is unusual for people who are prescribed opioids for pain to become addicted to opioids.
+About 1 in 5 people prescribed opioids for pain are thought to become addicted to them.

 Sometimes, a patient may feel that an opioid drug would be useful and the doctor might disagree.
 In this case the doctor can refuse to prescribe the drug, if they feel that it would not be helpful or that the risks would outweigh the benefits.

-• There is no benefit or it is no longer helping you.
+• There is no benefit or it is no longer helping.

-• You have symptoms or signs of dependence.
+• There are symptoms or signs of dependence.

 • The condition is resolved.